 I stopped and wondered openly about this need to separate myself from the town.
 Why did I resist saying it was my home?
 I recalled out loud how on occasion I had been repulsed by it even hated it.
 I said that it felt as if it belonged to everyone else , not me , describing places, specific roads and instances that fuelled the feeling.
-It slowly dawned upon me that I was drawing specifically upon certain experiences of people (perhaps even the reason for my move here) and this had coloured my perception of the place.
-My ability to synchronise with my environment , appeared to rest upon bad experiences and in particular how I had received them.
+It slowly dawned upon me that experiences with people had coloured my perception of the place.
+My ability to synchronise with my environment , appeared to rest upon bad experiences and in particular, how I had received them.

-Often when we have difficulties we project our feelings elsewhere, onto other people, situations or jobs or sometimes places.
-We may take out our bad mood on someone else at work.
-We might take a negative experience at work, home.
-Similarly places can become imbued with the characteristics or feelings generated there.
+Often when we have difficulties we project our feelings elsewhere, onto other people, situations at work or with friends We may take out our bad mood on someone else at work or take a negative experience at work, home.
+Similarly, places can become imbued with the characteristics or feelings generated there.
 So a town that is neutral might come to represent a series of difficult life events, rather than for what it is in the present.

 A few weeks ago, I realised a huge shift had occurred.
 A picture had been posted on our neighbourhood , what’s app group.
 It depicted a sketch of the road drawn by a local artist.

 I realised a shift had occured when , Curled up on my sofa a picture of our street popped up on our street whats app group.
 I sat bolt upright and turned into the light to look more closely.
 Studying it closely I identified my house and then looked around the living room walls.
-Copying it to my photo album and then printed it off.
+Copying it to my photo album, I cropped it, then printed it off.
 The next day I put it in a frame on my wall.

 Somewhere along the line , perhaps in the middle of all this craziness, Colchester had become my home.

 What changed?
 Perhaps it was the many walks around Abbey Field or the long runs around the outskirts of town.
 Maybe it was the faces that became familiar , throughout the hours spent doing both.
 Or maybe it was the sense of community which emerged from lockdown on our little road.
 The sharing of food and plants, the socially distanced chats with people who I have lived alongside for years, yet never spoken too.
 Or maybe it was the sharing of many pictures of resident foxes throughout.
-Whatever the reason, I have realised that I am at a different point in my life now and I exist in a space which is familiar yet is speaking to me in a different way.
+Whatever the reason, I have realised that I am at a different point in my life now and I exist in a space which is overly familiar yet speaks to me in a different way.
 In relaxing my vision and focusing on what is rather than what was, I have not only changed my relationship with people around me but I have freed us up as a family.